Judge Joe Ximenez was appointed by the City Council as the presiding judge of the Municipal Court for the City of Floresville in September 2014.

 - Have a valid Texas driver’s license (military or military dependents are not required to have a Texas driver’s license to qualify)

 - Liability insurance listing you as a covered driver

 - Must not have taken the course in the last 12 months for the purpose of dismissing a ticket

-- Must submit the request form, payment (in money order or cashier’s check) and a copy of your insurance on or before your initial appearance date (the date on your citation)
+- Must submit the request form, payment, and a copy of your insurance on or before your initial appearance date (the date on your citation)

 The amount of $109.00 ($134.00 for school zone violations) must be paid to the Municipal Court at the time of the request.

 After the request has been submitted and accepted by the court, you will be required to obtain a certified copy of your driving record (certified version of #3) from the Texas Department of Public Safety.
 The court will provide you with the proper application.